brettzky10/brettzky10/README.md

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>
 ### ✌ &nbsp;About Me

-💡 &nbsp;I like to design, build, and learn as much as I can in my free time.\
+💡 &nbsp;I like to design, build, and learn as much as I can.\
 🎓 &nbsp; I took Civil Engineering and Electrical in school.\
 🎛 &nbsp;I work in the Film Industry using drones for Amazon, Apple, Netflix...\
 ✍️ &nbsp;In my free time, I code fun things, and build fun electrical things using Arduino.\